Visiting the Chureito Pagoda! Best view of Mount Fuji, Japan

 While renting a car in Japan may seem daunting, Japan was one of the best driving experiences we’ve ever had – having driven rental cars in over 40 countries we don’t say that lightly!
 Japanese drivers are really polite and our Google Maps had no problem with directions.

-How to get to Chureito Pagoda by Day Tour
+How to get to Chureito Pagoda by Private Car

 Another option that will allow you to see everything in the Mount Fuji area in one day is a day tour from Tokyo.
-Here’s an example of a private tour which takes in everything in the area including the Arakura Sengen Shrine – check tour prices here!
+We use the Klook app for lots of bookings in Asia – Here’s an example of a private tour which can take in everything in the area including the Arakura Sengen Shrine – check tour prices here!

 Arriving at the Arakura Sengen Shrine